flutter/news_toolkit/docs/docs/overview.md

 /* End XCBuildConfiguration section */
 ```

-If you have more flavors configured in your app, you will also find configuration sections related to those that must be updated with the corresponding `reversed_client_id`.

-For example, if your `GoogleServiceInfo.plist` for the development flavor looks like:
+If your `GoogleServiceInfo.plist` for the development flavor looks like:

 ```
 <plist version="1.0">